cwonrails/lambda-site-generator/README.md

 ### Deploy to AWS CloudFormation ###

-Run the following command, replacing `<my-unique-stack-name>` with a name for your CloudFormation stack.
+Run the following command, replacing `<my-unique-stack-name>` with a name for your CloudFormation stack, and replacing `<my-input-bucket>` and `<my-output-bucket>` with the names of buckets that SAM will create for you:.

-    sam deploy --template-file packaged-template.yaml --stack-name <my-unique-stack-name> --capabilities CAPABILITY_IAM
+    sam deploy --template-file packaged-template.yaml --stack-name <my-unique-stack-name> --capabilities CAPABILITY_IAM --parameter-overrides InputBucketName=<my-input-bucket> OutputBucketName=<my-output-bucket>

 CloudFormation will create S3 buckets named after the stack, so use a stack name that a) is globally unique b) contains only lowercase letters, numbers, and hyphens.